Skip to content

 The number phone of customer is 0974609333

-allowed=False action='block' rewrite_prompt=None reason='Contains personal identifiable information (phone number).' rewrite_output=None pii=OutputPIIGuardrail(name='Phone Number', reason='Detected a phone number which is PII.') toxicity=None hallucination=None
+allowed=False action='block' rewrite_prompt=None reason='Output contains personal identifiable information (PII).' rewrite_output=None pii=OutputPIIGuardrail(name='PII Leakage', reason='Output contains a phone number that can identify an individual.') toxicity=None hallucination=None

 -------------------